tmcode7/Node-Crash-Course/README.md

 *Enter npm init
 *Enter...

-*A package.js file is created which stores all dependencies so you an run npm install on another sstem to use all installed packages.
+*A package.js file is created which stores all dependencies so you can run npm install on another system to use all installed packages.

 *To install nodemon dependency
 Make sure you are connected to the internet and run "npm install -D nodemon"